dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 - cm-10 Software Usage Restrictions
 - ps-7 External Personnel Security
 #### KSI-TPR-02
-> _Regularly_ confirm that services handling _federal information_ or are likely to impact the confidentiality, integrity, or availability of _federal information_ are FedRAMP authorized and securely configured.
+> _Regularly_ confirm that services handling _federal customer data_ or are likely to impact the confidentiality, integrity, or availability of _federal customer data_ are FedRAMP authorized and securely configured.

 ##### Controls